Wandalen/wTesting/doc/version.eng/tutorial/TestRoutineExperimental.md

 </details>

-Above is a part of the test report.
+The above is a part of the test report.
 It shows that only one test routine `sqrtTest` was performed, even though there were two test routines.
 The second routine `experiment` is experimental, so it was not performed.

 To execute an experimental test routine [run it explicitly](./Running.md) using the command `node Experiment.test.js r:experiment`.